mdasyg/smartthermostat/README.md

 # Notes

-+ In production machines run `RAILS_ENV=production rake assets:precompile` in order to precompile assets and work properly
++ In production machines run `RAILS_ENV=production rake assets:precompile` in order to precompile assets and work properly.
+After that web server needs restart

 + When using modules (e.g x-editable, bootstrap) because of assets some url/links doesn't work, so you have to override them (see application.scss for example)